PaulWebster/RadioFrance/README.md

 - If things are not working then enable Debug logging for this plugin via LMS/Settings/Advanced/Logging interface, repeat the problem and then check the LMS logs.

 ## Version History
+**0.1.27 29-Sep-2019**

+Inconsistent use of metadata across stations so use different way to show track names when inside a programme like Jazz A Fip

 **0.1.26 22-Sep-2019**

 Add another way to get programme art